Reproductive medicine: Education and training

-Specialists in reproductive medicine usually undergo training in obstetrics and gynecology followed by training in reproductive endocrinology and infertility, or in urology followed by training in andrology.
+Before starting a career in reproductive medicine, individuals must first obtain an undergraduate degree.
+The next step is medical school, where they earn a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) degree.
+Specialists in reproductive medicine usually undergo medical residency training in obstetrics and gynecology followed by medical fellowship training in reproductive endocrinology and infertility.
+An alternative path to practicing reproductive medicine after medical school involves a medical residency in urology, followed by a medical fellowship in male infertility.
+The education and training required to practice reproductive medicine is typically 15-16 years in duration.
+After completing medical fellowship, physicians can obtain board certification and must maintain continuing medical education (CME).
+CME is necessary in reproductive medicine as advancements in technology and treatment options require ongoing learning and skill development.

 For reproductive medicine specialists in contraception, other methods of training are possible.
 Specialists tend to be organized in specialty organizations such as the American Society for Reproductive Medicine (ASRM) and European Society of Human Reproduction and Embryology (ESHRE).

 Anamnesis

 The anamnesis or medical history taking of issues related to reproductive or sexual medicine may be inhibited by a person's reluctance to disclose intimate or uncomfortable information.
-Even if such an issue is on the person's mind, he or she often doesn't start talking about such an issue without the physician initiating the subject by a specific question about sexual or reproductive health.
+Even if such an issue is on the person's mind, they often do not start talking about such an issue without the physician initiating the subject by a specific question about sexual or reproductive health.
 Some familiarity with the doctor generally makes it easier for person to talk about intimate issues such as sexual subjects, but for some people, a very high degree of familiarity may make the person reluctant to reveal such intimate issues.
 When visiting a health provider about sexual issues, having both partners of a couple present is often necessary, and is typically a good thing, but may also prevent the disclosure of certain subjects, and, according to one report, increases the stress level.